A letter of credit (LOC) is a promise from a bank to make a payment after verifying that somebody meets certain conditions.

-- The exporter could be an electric utility company that sells power; the importer would be a customer that buys power from the utility
+- The exporter could be an electric utility company that sells power.
+The importer would be a customer that buys energy from the utility.

-- The exporter could be a contractor that promises to complete a project by a certain date; the importer would be the contractor’s customer
+- The exporter could be a contractor that promises to complete a project by a specific date.
+The importer would be the contractor’s customer.

 First, a buyer (importer) and seller (exporter) decide to do business together.
-They agree on price, quantity, and other terms, and they specify how and when the goods will be shipped to the buyer.
-As part of the agreement, we’ll assume that the seller wants the buyer to use a letter of credit (LOC).
+They agree on a price, quantity, and other terms, and they specify how and when the goods will be shipped to the buyer.
+As part of the contract, we assume that the seller requires the buyer to use a letter of credit (LOC).

 Why does the seller demand a letter of credit?
 The seller wants more confidence that the buyer will pay.
-Perhaps this buyer and seller have never worked together, or the order might be large enough to cause severe financial hardship if something goes wrong (if the seller spends money to produce and ship goods, the seller wants to recoup those costs.
+Perhaps this buyer and seller have never worked together, or the order might be large enough to cause severe financial hardship if something goes wrong.
+For example, if the seller spends money to produce and ship goods, the seller wants to recoup those costs.
 The buyer might not pay for several reasons (the buyer’s assets could be seized for some reason, the buyer might go bankrupt, and so on).

-It’s important to know that the sales agreement is not part of the letter of credit.
-The sales agreement is between the buyer and the seller only, and the LOC uses information in the agreement, but the LOC is a separate document issued by a bank.
+The sales agreement is not part of a letter of credit.
+The sales agreement is between the buyer and the seller only, and the LOC relies on information in the agreement, but the LOC is a separate document issued by a bank.

-To get a letter of credit (LOC), the buyer contacts her bank.
+To obtain the LOC, the buyer contacts her bank.
 That bank operates in the buyer’s home country, and is most likely a bank that the buyer currently does business with.
-The buyer provides information that is needed for the bank to issue the LOC, including details like:
+The buyer provides information required for the bank to issue the LOC, including: